 See All

 Forts, tombs and more reveal the emirate's Bronze Age roots, while artefacts have uncovered the tracks of the Bedouin traders who traversed the incense trails of the famous Silk Road.
-The Bedouin, desert nomads accustomed to harsh terrain, were suited to trading.
+The Bedouin, desert nomads accustomed to the harsh terrain, were suited to trading.
 For two millennia, camel caravans moved precious commodities gracefully across the dunes and expanses of the Arabian desert, making their way between far-flung civilisations of China, Europe, Asia and Africa.

 Khoos, a traditional weaving technique using date-palm leaves to make functional objects, such as baskets (jefeer), is also on offer, as is the centuries-old Bait Al Gahwa (coffee) ceremony.
 Sit on cushions in the cosy majlis, watch the process of making the perfect cup of gahwa, and sip from dainty cups, called finjan.

 Since the city is surrounded by sea, why not hop on a boat to learn more about how the ancient people of Abu Dhabi relied on its riches for survival?
 Pearling and fishing played a major role in the emirate’s economic past, with ports being home to fishing and pearling fleets and boatyards where skilled craftsmen forged the beautiful traditional wooden dhow.
 Pearl diving centred around the Ghous Al Kabir (The Big Dive) summer voyage, which lasted four months.
-Each voyage began with a seeing-off ceremony (Hiraat), and when the sailors returned, families on shore decorated their houses, sang welcome songs and shared a feast.
+Each voyage began with a seeing-off ceremony (Hiraat), and when the sailors returned, families onshore decorated their houses, sang welcome songs and shared a feast.
 Several operators offer pearl-diving excursions.
-Sail on a dhow, listen to age-old sea-faring songs and stories, and learn about the pearl-diving techniques that helped write one of the first chapters to Abu Dhabi's modern success story.
+Sail on a dhow, listen to age-old sea-faring songs and stories, and learn about the pearl-diving techniques that helped write one of the first chapters of Abu Dhabi's modern success story.

 Al Ain Oasis, the largest of seven Al Ain oases, has been part of a UNESCO World Heritage Site since 2011.
 It's the perfect family-friendly place to learn more about the region's inhabitants who began taming the desert 4,000 years ago.
 Boasting a thick canopy of trees and working examples of falaj, the ancient irrigation system used in local farming for centuries, there are plenty of photo opportunities.